ngracilla/100DaysOfSwiftUI/log.md

 Day 9 of #100DaysOfCode / Day 11 of #100DaysOfSwiftUI

 Early morning study: struct access controls and static properties.
 Built a struct model Car(), with name and gears.
 Used access controls, mutating functions, and custom inits.

+## 2023-09-15

+I'm 10% through 100 days!
+It's day 10 of #100DaysOfCode / Day 12 of #100DaysOfSwiftUI

+Classes are reference types in Swift; all copies of a class refer back to the same data, allowing it to be shared.
+Studied classes, class inheritance, and class initalizers.

+## 2023-09-16

+### Post

+Day 11 of #100DaysOfCode / Day 12 of #100DaysOfSwiftUI

+From Structs to Classes: reference types in Swift in which all copies refer to the same data, allowing it to be shared.
+Studied classes, class inheritance, and class initalizers.

+## 2023-09-17

+## 2023-09-18

+- Watched Design with SwiftUI video.

+### Post

+Day 12 of #100DaysOfCode

+Took a break from code to watch Design with SwiftUI, and to think about SwiftUI as a design tool.
+The new map app in Watch OS 10 used a parameterized tool that helped the designers scrub across a wide range of design parameters.
+Sweet!

+## 2023-09-19

+### Built

+- Checkpoint7.1
+- Checkpoint8.1

+### Post

+Day 13 of #100DaysOfCode / Day 13 of #100DaysOfSwiftUI

+Swift Protocols: they act like a contract for how structs, classes, and enums should work.
+When a type conforms to a protocol, you know it's been implemented correctly.
+Helps us to abstract data.
+"This method works on anything that conforms to that protocol."